Special reports

 Between May and July 2022, Agency A provided IBAC with its response outlining how it had implemented Recommendation 1 arising from Operation Meroo.
 Agency A's response is below.

-Recommendation 1 – Agency A reviews its policies, systems and practices to address the corruption vulnerabilities identified in Operation Meroo, including by
+Recommendation 1 – Agency A reviews its policies, systems and practices to address the corruption vulnerabilities identified in Operation Meroo, including by:

-a) strengthening controls applying to procurement, including by ensuring suppliers are sourced in a way that is compliant with competition requirements, that key elements of the procurement process are segregated and subject to appropriate oversight, and robust record-keeping practices are in place so that activities and decisions are auditable.
+1. Strengthening controls applying to procurement, including by ensuring suppliers are sourced in a way that is compliant with competition requirements, that key elements of the procurement process are segregated and subject to appropriate oversight, and robust record-keeping practices are in place so that activities and decisions are auditable.

 Chief Procurement Officer Role